• Skip to primary navigation

 Directions:

-• Combine all ingredients in a blender and process until smooth.
-Pour into popsicle molds and freeze for several hours or overnight.
+• Combine all ingredients in a blender cup and process until smooth.
+Pour into popsicle molds and freeze for 6-8 hours, or overnight, until fully frozen.
+Enjoy!

 Notes

--If your popsicles are stuck in the molds, just run the bottom under warm water for 15-30 seconds.
+• If your popsicles are stuck in the molds, just run the mold under warm water for 15-30 seconds.
 They’ll be much easier to pop out.

 Nutrition